Slack for sales

 - Account transitions: Invite your Account Manager or Customer Success Manager to the appropriate channel(s) after a sale closes so they can catch up on deal history, key players, and more.

 - Problem-solving: If there’s a potential issue with a deal, search key terms to identify strategies and tactics that solved similar issues for teammates in the past.
-Learn what didn’t work for teammates so your team can avoid making the same mistakes.
-Be sure to provide context so your teammates can you give informed advice by referencing an earlier message, file, or email.
+Learn what didn’t work for others so your team can avoid making the same mistakes.
+Be sure to provide context so members can you give informed advice by referencing an earlier message, file, or email.

 - Track initiatives outside of sales: Join key channels for teams across the company so you can follow what the product team is working on, the status of a new marketing campaign, or any other topic you’re interested in.